Serbian Orthodox Church in North and South America: History

-In 1893-1894, Saint Sava Serbian Orthodox Church was built in Jackson, California, thanks to the efforts of priest Sebastian Dabovich, who was the first Eastern Orthodox priest born in the USA.
-Since there was no Serbian Diocese in the US, parishes that were formed during that period were temporarily placed under the jurisdiction of the Russian Orthodox Diocese in North America.
+In 1893-1894, Saint Sava Church was built in Jackson, California, thanks to the efforts of priest Sebastian Dabovich, who was the first Eastern Orthodox priest born in the United States.
+Since there was no Serbian eparchy in the United States, parishes that were formed during that period were temporarily placed under the jurisdiction of the Russian Orthodox Diocese in North America.

-In the eave of the First World War, first steps were made towards the creation of a particular Serbian Orthodox Diocese in the United States, under the ecclesiastical jurisdiction of the Serbian Orthodox Church.
-It was officially established as the Serbian Orthodox Diocese of America and Canada, in 1921, by the Holy Synod of the Serbian Orthodox Church.
+In the eave of the World War I, first steps were made towards the creation of a particular Serbian Orthodox Eparchy in the United States, under the ecclesiastical jurisdiction of the Serbian Orthodox Church.
+It was officially established as the Serbian Orthodox Eparchy of America and Canada, in 1921, by the Holy Synod of the Serbian Orthodox Church.
 In 1923, the administration of the Diocese was entrusted to archimandrite Mardarije Uskoković, who was elected and consecrated as Serbian Orthodox bishop of America and Canada in 1926.
-After his death in 1935, the diocese was administered until the election of a new bishop Dionisije Milivojević in 1939 who arrived in the U.S. in 1940 to assume the position.
+After his death in 1935, the diocese was administered until the election of a new bishop Dionisije Milivojević in 1939 who arrived in the United States in 1940 to assume the position.